Umbria’s Rare and Delicious Sagrantino Wines

 If many wine publications are to be believed, Sagrantino is “probably Italy’s most tannic red wine.”
 This is a heavy burden for any varietal to bear.
 We find Sagrantino to be one of Italy’s most nuanced, while undeniably intense, wine grapes with chewy but well-polished tannins and gorgeous red and black fruit flavors.

-There are written accounts of the grape we now call Sagrantino from the Middle Ages while the name Sagrantino seems to have first appeared in 1598.
-It is nearly certain that from the 16th century though much of the 20th century Sagrantino was used to create sweet wines.
-These wines were made with the appassimento technique whereby partially dried grapes are utilized.
-When the DOC that features Sagrantino was created in 1977 it was for sweet wine, not dry red.
+There are written accounts of the grape we now call Sagrantino from the Middle Ages, while the name Sagrantino seems to have first appeared in 1598.
+It is nearly certain that from the 16th century through much of the 20th century, Sagrantino was used to create sweet wines.
+These wines were made with the appassimento technique, utilizing partially dried grapes to create a rich and complex wine.
+When the DOC that features Sagrantino was created in 1977, it was for sweet wine, not dry red.

 Vineyard near Montefalco